Bubichoo-Teitichoo/libutils/src/ringbuffer/ReadMe.md

 A generic and minimalistic implementation of a fixed size FIFO (first in, first out) array.
 The buffer has two operating modes:
-- __overriding__: Oldest entries in will be overriden when the buffer is full
+- __overriding__: Oldest entries will be overriden when the buffer is full
 - __non-overriding__: No entries will be overriden.
 Instead `ring_buffer_push()` will return a non-zero value.

 The mode can be set dynamically using `ring_buffer_enable_override()`.